jayjiratta/VoiceVibe/README.md

 **Version 2: Custom-trained Models**

-In the second version, I plan to implement custom-trained models to enhance the application's capabilities:
+In the second version, I plan to implement custom-trained models :

-- **Speech-to-Text**: Training a custom model tailored to specific audio datasets for improved accuracy in transcription.
+- **Speech-to-Text**: Training a custom model tailored to specific audio datasets.
-- **Sentiment Analysis**: Developing a custom sentiment analysis model using machine learning techniques to better capture nuanced emotions.
+- **Sentiment Analysis**: Developing a custom sentiment analysis model using machine learning techniques.

-This phased approach allows for a robust initial implementation using reliable pre-trained models, followed by an advanced version with custom models for enhanced performance and customization.